Perry County Health Department

 *Anyone bitten by an animal should contact their local physician or medical facility immediately. *

-ANIMAL BITES/RABIES PREVENTION: All animal bites on humans are required to be reported to the health department.
-Each is logged and followed.-up with an appropriate investigation and consultation.
-Each animal bite forces a decision about whether or not to quarantine the animal, sacrifice and test the animal for rabies, or- recommend that the victim submit to treatment with rabies immune globulin and a series of rabies vaccine injections.
-In addition to investigating animal bites, the staff also administers a program which requires the vaccination of all dogs in the county against rabies.
+All animal bites on humans are required to be reported to the health department.
+Each reported bite is recorded, and all parties involved are consulted.
+Each animal bite forces a decision about whether to quarantine the animal, sacrifice and test the animal for rabies, or- recommend that the victim submit to treatment with rabies immune globulin and a series of rabies vaccine injections.

 - Name and age of animal bite victim (If a minor, parent’s/guardian’s name will be needed)